Down-The-Shed/Website/README.md

-This is the website made by me and my friend for my buisness.
+This was the website made by me and my friend for my buisness.

-It is hosted at downtheshed.ddns.net for now
+It is now replaced with [https://www.downtheshed.uk]